All Products

 PolarDB:Method 2 for database and table restoration: Restore data to an earlier point in time

 Database and table restoration is a process that restores only specified databases or tables in a cluster.
-For example, you are the database administrator of a gaming company, you can use the database and table restoration feature to restore the data of a player or a group of players.
-You can restore databases and tables by using two methods: restore from a backup set or restore to an earlier point in time.
-This topic describes how to restore the data of a database or table to an earlier point in time.
+For example, you are the database administrator of a gaming company.
+You can use the database and table restoration feature to restore the data of a player or a group of players.
+You can restore databases or tables by using two methods: restore from a backup set or restore to an earlier point in time.
+This topic describes how to restore the data of databases or tables to an earlier point in time.

 Overview